 Learn More: eTA / AVE

-The Argentine Migration Office recently introduced a system that allows citizens from 71 countries to get an Electronic Travel Authorization (ETA [AVE in Spanish]) instead of the traditional paper visas.
+Citizens from 71 countries are eligible to get a Electronic Travel Authorization (ETA [AVE in Spanish]) to visit Argentina instead of a traditional paper visa.

 Required Documents to Apply